arnabc-hub/vivid/README.md

 ## Vivid Examples

-We are in the process of developing examples to showcase how to perform various analyses using the Vivid platform.
+We are developing examples to showcase how to perform various analyses using the Vivid platform.
 These examples will demonstrate the basic functionality and provide a starting point for users to explore the platform's capabilities.

 ### Example in Progress

-We are currently working on providing a basic example of how to perform an analysis using Vivid.
-This example will include a Python script that initializes Vivid and runs a default analysis.
+A basic example is being prepared, which will include a Python script that initializes Vivid and runs a default analysis.

 Stay tuned for updates and new examples as we continue to build and improve the platform.

 ## Prerequisites